 Requests for resources not available in the library collection (or through purchase by its usual vendors), may be provided through interlibrary loan services, or through referral to the Washington Theological Consortium libraries or local public libraries (when the material falls outside the collection scope of academic libraries).

-In Aug 2019, VTS and Ming Hua Theological College signed a 5-year partnership agreement to offer the D.Ed.Min.
+HKSKH Ming Hua Theological College, Hong Kong: In Aug 2019, VTS and Ming Hua Theological College signed a 5-year partnership agreement to offer the D.Ed.Min.
 The Lai Wong Yan Lin Library of Ming Hua provides primary library resources for students and faculty there.
 In addition, as VTS enrolled doctoral students and VTS affiliate faculty, Ming Hua students and faculty have access to Bishop Payne Library’s electronic research resources.
 Local library staff at Ming Hua provide primary instruction and librarian support.
-BPL library staff are available for consultation via email, video conferencing, virtual office hours, virtual workshops, and the library services course in the learning management system.
+BPL library staff are available for consultation via email, video conferencing, and virtual workshops.

 Quantitative evaluation measures: